-The U.S. Army Corps of Engineers, Baltimore District is currently partnering with the Maryland Port Administration on the Baltimore Harbor and Channels 50-Foot Project Limited Reevaluation Report.
-This study effort is evaluating the feasibility of improvements, including potentially widening different sections, to the existing deep-draft channels in Maryland and Virginia waters of the Chesapeake Bay and Patapsco River that lead in and out of the Port of Baltimore and other measures for continued safe and efficient waterborne commerce.
+The U.S. Army Corps of Engineers, Baltimore District recently partnered with the Maryland Port Administration (MPA) on the Baltimore Harbor and Channels 50-Foot Project Validation Study.
+This study effort evaluated the feasibility of improvements to the existing deep-draft channels in Maryland and Virginia waters of the Chesapeake Bay and Patapsco River that lead in and out of the Port of Baltimore.
+Improvements investigated included widening different channel sections other measures for continued safe and efficient waterborne commerce.

 The Baltimore Harbor and Channels 50-Foot project was authorized by Section 101 of the River and Harbor Act of 1970 (Pub.
 L. 91-611), as amended by Section 909 of the Water Resources Development Act (WRDA) of 1986.
 The project was recommended for phased construction in 1985 via a supplement to a 1981 General Design Memorandum (GDM).
 The 1985 Supplement recommended a phased implementation to “hasten commencement” of the project, with the second phase being implemented “at a future date to be determined.”

-Phase II may widen some, none, or all of those channels to their originally authorized widths or be implementation of other measures depending on the recommendation of the Baltimore Harbor and Channel 50-Foot Project Limited Reevaluation Report.
+Implementation of Phase II could involve the widening of some, none, or all of those channels to their originally authorized widths or it could involve implementation of other measures.